partiql/partiql-beamline/partiql-beamline-book/src/basics/reproducible-generation.md

 # Reproducible Data Generation

-One of PartiQL Beamline's core strengths is its ability to generate **reproducible data** — the same input parameters will always produce exactly the same output data, no matter when or where you run the generation process.
+One of Beamline's core strengths is its ability to generate **reproducible data** — the same input parameters will always produce exactly the same output data, no matter when or where you run the generation process.

 ## What is Reproducibility?